Chapter 2

 "So sweet," the host continued.
 "Sources say Mr. Storm has barely left Miss Wilson's side since the tragic accident that left her paralyzed last year."

 My grandmother was being buried today.
-Ethan had promised to handle the arrangements when I begged him during the blood drawing.
+Ethan had promised to handle the arrangements when I begged him.
 Now I knew why he'd agreed so easily - he'd never intended to go.

 The tears came silently, rolling down my cheeks as ten years of delusion finally cracked and shattered.

-I loved Ethan Storm for a decade, watching him from afar as our paths crossed at Harvard.
-He was the crown prince of Wall Street, featured in Forbes "30 Under 30" before he even graduated business school.
-I was just a medical student from Boston, working three jobs to pay for my grandmother's mounting medical bills.
+I loved Ethan Storm for a decade, watching him.
+He was the crown prince of Wall Street, while I was just a medical student from Boston, working three jobs to pay for my grandmother's mounting medical bills.

 We were like parallel lines that should never have met.
 Then came the accident that changed everything.